rust-lang/rfcs/text/0000-cargo-asymmetric-tokens.md

 What default settings should `cargo login --generate-keypair` use?
 What process should be used for changing these defaults as best practice changes?
 Where should it put the private keys?

-More generally, is all the user experience exactly correct for all the new flags?
+More generally, is all the user experience exactly correct for all the new CLI flags?
 The expectation is that these will need to be changed and tweaked as we try using them after implementation.

 # Future possibilities
 [future-possibilities]: #future-possibilities

 Figuring out how and when crates.io should support these kinds of tokens is left to a follow-up discussion/RFC.
 The motivation section describes some of the things that will need to be figured out.

-Only after crates.io is not using secret tokens should we remove the support for them in private registries (and the code in cargo to support it).
+Only after crates.io is not using secret tokens should we consider removing the support for them in private registries (and the code in cargo to support it).

 After that an audit log of what tokens were used to publish on crates.io and why that token was trusted, would probably be a rich data source for identifying compromised accounts.
 As well as making it possible to do end to end signature verification.
 The crate file I downloaded matches the `cksum` in the index; the index matches the `cksum` in the audit log; the public key used in the audit log is the one I expected.